dragonfly91/java-class/basics/6-classes.md

-# Inventory
+# Shopping App

-Model an inventory system where customers, products and orders have to be managed.
+Model objects in a shopping app where customers, products and orders have to be managed.
 Design classes for Customer, Product and Order.

 # Cartesian Coordinate System